By Emma Marshall and Nick Warburton

 There’s also a small display on the left under an arch that offers a fascinating historical account of the fresco and its evolution over the past three decades.

-Characterised by its warren of narrow cobbled streets, covered passages and mix of medieval and Renaissance architecture, this Unesco-listed neighbourhood is arguably Lyon’s calling card.
+Old Lyon is characterised by its warren of narrow cobbled streets, covered passages and historical buildings with a mix of medieval and Renaissance architecture.
+This UNESCO World Heritage Site neighbourhood is arguably Lyon’s calling card.

-Cathédrale St-Jean is the main tourist sight and it’s definitely worth popping in to this beautiful building, which took around five centuries to complete, to explore the interior.
+Lyon Cathedral – Cathédrale St-Jean – is the main tourist sight in this part.
+It’s definitely worth popping into this beautiful building, which took around five centuries to complete, to explore the interior.
 One of its highlights is the 14th century astronomical clock.

 We really enjoyed pottering around this charming area soaking in the sights and admiring the architecture.
 It’s also a great place to stop off to for a bite to eat.